07ReuelBodhak/Starting-/README.md

 # Starting-
-this is my first upload at the git hub this is a simple linear regression model about predicting salary
+this is my first upload at the github this is a simple linear regression model about predicting salary